Can Hydroponic Growing be Classified as Organic?

 In an era inundated with controversy in food production – including the bullish tactics of GMO supporting mega-corporations like Monsanto – it’s not a surprise that traditional organic farmers are skeptical about hydroponics.
 To this end, groups like the Organic Farmers Association have made it one of their goals to discredit the organic distinction of hydroponics.

-It is obvious that the hydroponics organic debate is being waged on a battlefield field already inundated with frustration.
-Yet, it is all too easy to overlook what science and the natural world tell us about concepts like organics.
-After all, isn’t mother nature herself 100% organic?
+The hydroponics organic debate is being waged on a battlefield field already inundated with frustration.
+In this dynamic, it is all too easy to overlook what science and the natural world tell us about concepts like organics.
+After all, isn’t Mother Nature herself 100% organic?

 Hydroponic Cultivation